RogerRocco/rest-spring-boot/README.md

 This project is ready to use.
 You just need to clone and import in Eclipse IDE.

 ## How to use
-To create new bank slip (using POST)
+### Create new bank slip (using POST)
 	localhost:8080/rest/bankslips
+Custom header response messages:
+- 201- Bankslip created
+- 422 - A field of the provided bankslip was null or with invalid values
+- 400 - Bankslip not provided in the request body

-To get all bank slips (using GET)
+### Get all bank slips (using GET)
->
 	localhost:8080/rest/bankslips
+Custom header response messages:
+- 200 - OK (standard response)
+- 404 - No Bankslips was found

-To get one specific bank slip by id (using GET)
+### Get one specific bank slip by id (using GET)
->
 	localhost:8080/rest/bankslips/{id}
+Custom header response messages:
+- 200 - OK (standard response)
+- 404 - Bankslip not found with the specified id
-Change the bank slip payment status to "PAID" or "CANCELED" (using PUT)
+### Change the bank slip payment status to "PAID" or "CANCELED" (using PUT)
->
 	localhost:8080/rest/bankslips
+Custom header response messages:,
+- 200- Bankslip cancelled
+- 200- Bankslip paid
+- 404 - Bankslip not modified.
+The status is the same or ID of link does not corresponding the ID of body or Status was invalid
 ## Valid JSON Structures

 Full json structure: